-Level: 11, 12 Credit: 0.5 Advanced Placement Macroeconomics is the study of the United States' economy.
-Students examine economic topics such as unemployment, inflation, GDP, international trade, interest rates, monetary policy, fiscal policy, and the national debt and deficit.
-Students will come to understand the causes for fluctuations in the economy and be able to prescribe economic policies for both healthy and unhealthy economies.
+ADVANCED PLACEMENT Advanced Placement Macroeconomics is the study of the United States' MACROECONOMICS economy.
+Students examine economic topics such as unemployment, Course # 02372 inflation, GDP, international trade, interest rates, monetary policy, fiscal policy, and the national debt and deficit.
+Students will come to understand the Prereq: Teacher recommendation Level: 11, 12 causes for fluctuations in the economy and be able to prescribe economic Credit: 0.5 policies for both healthy and unhealthy economies.
 Macroeconomics is an interdisciplinary course combining the social sciences with mathematical analysis and graphing.
 This course fulfills the state mandate for consumer education.
 This course is offered second semester only.
 AP results reveal an advantage to taking AP Micro and AP Macro in the same year.